 4. Select the "Save Private Key" button and click "Yes" to the password protect option.
 This creates a .ppk file.
 Remember where this key is stored as you must access it later to load it into the key manager, Pageant.
 This key is the private key of your machine and should not be shared.

 5. Copy the public key to the remote machine.
-For a Linux machine, add the public key to the end of the authorized_keys file in the ~/.ssh/ directory.
+For a Linux machine, add the public key to the end of the authorized keys file in the ~/.ssh/ directory.
 The best way to do this is to copy the text from the public key area (see image below) and then paste that onto a new line in the authorized_keys file.
 This text should be one long line of text.

 6. Enable passwordless ssh by locally importing the private key into Pageant.
 To do this, open Pagaent (it often resides in the system tray or launch it from the Start menu) and then right-click to select Add Key.
 Navigate to the private key created in step 5 and provide the appropriate password.
 If successful, the process should be complete.